 Potty training products

 As part of our online Baby Survey we asked parents which products they found most helpful when getting their little ones out of nappies.
-Which? members can log in to see the results below, and non-members can try a £1 Which trial to access these results and thousands of other reviews.

 Best potty training products according to parents